Skip to content

 To add a PROCESS input, please follow below:

-2. Add a description of the input variable below the declaration, using the FORD formating decribed in the standards section specifying the units.
+2. Add a description of the input variable below the declaration, using the FORD formatting described in the standards section specifying the units.

-3. Specify a sensible default value in the init_xx_variables subroutine.
+3. Specify a sensible default value in the init_XX_variables() function within the corresponding model .py main file

 real(dp) :: rho_tf_joints